 As usual, let’s cover the big three: Izzet Dragons, Dimir Control and Mono Green.
 Use these as examples for other midrange, control and aggro strategies.

 I’m going to make something clear.
 The first player to make a big move is probably going to lose the game.
 Be patient and play the draw go game without fear.
 After this extremely important statement, let me explain our small changes.

 Disdainful Stroke is really good, and has a lot of targets, something that makes it possible to have a 2nd one in the sideboard if preferred.
 Test of Talents has one main job here; tag any Expressive Iteration on sight.
 Expressive Iteration is good enough to be played in eternal formats like Modern, so you can imagine how good it is in a lower powered format.
 Don’t hesitate to counter it.
 Getting out the full play set with a single counter puts us extremely ahead.
-Another prime target for Test of Talent is
+Another prime target for

 Starnheim Unleashed goes out for one simple reason.
 Against aggressive strategies we tend to be pressured, and finding a win condition fast when stabilized is mandatory.
 In matches against slower strategies, we have enough time to draw any of them.